Travel Medicine: How to avoid getting sick while traveling

 Some of the prevention methods are:

-• It is recommended to use a gel repellent for the body and a spray one to apply on the clothes.
+- It is recommended to use a natural repellent for the body and a spray one to apply on the clothes.
 Remember that mosquitoes can bite through clothes;

 Make an appointment